 - Ice machines with low water use

-ENERGY STAR and WaterSense certifications help consumers identify the most efficient options on the market.
+ENERGY STAR and WaterSense certifications guide consumers to the most efficient choices out there.

 Aquifer Storage and Recovery (ASR)